 Building your own website from scratch isn’t easy.

-We got to building from scratch, and encountered the following issues:
+We got to build from scratch, and encountered the following issues:

 One huge problem with building out the new website was deciding on the best way to relocate our blog.
 Our previous blog did not have a proper subdomain, but one of the biggest concerns with making the switch was breaking links and losing SEO ranks.

-Building a new website is big task, but like anything when building something, there are going to be challenges.
+Building a new website is a big task, but like anything when building something, there are going to be obstacles.
 Developing an effective web design checklist is another important part of the process that will help keep you sane through the process.

 Just 60 days is a little ambitious.
 More like 6 months.
 When it comes to building your own website, it takes time and a lot of dynamic change to finally get it right.
 The biggest struggle with starting fresh is never “settling” and allowing yourself to make a bold change.